Foundation Year (Year 0)

 Most of our graduates are working in private practice as self-employed practitioners, who have set up their own businesses, for example:

 - Holistic House (Cardiff)

-Other graduates have pursued careers in the management of the complementary therapy provision at hospices or in the community.
-Some of our graduates have gone on to further study at Masters level, or become involved in research, whilst others have gone on to employment within the NHS.
+Other graduates have pursued careers within the NHS or in the management of the complementary therapy provision at hospices or in the community.

-- The programme also lays a foundation for a career as a researcher.
-Some of our graduates have acquired the skills and the motivation necessary to continue their education through post-graduate studies in research (e.g. Masters/MPhil/PhD).
+The programme also lays a foundation for a career as a researcher.
+Several graduates have continued their education through post-graduate studies in research (e.g. Masters/MPhil/PhD).